tarcea/go-robot/readme.md

 # GoRobot API version

-At the link below, you can find another version of the application using http requests to take inputs from the user and show the results.
+At the link below, you can find another version of the application using http requests to take inputs from the user and return the result as a JSON object.

 [https://github.com/tarcea/go-robot-api](https://github.com/tarcea/go-robot-api)